Essential Tulum Packing List

 It’s nice to have one swimsuit that offers enough coverage and support for activities like snorkeling or swimming in cenotes and another that’s more minimal for sunbathing.

-I’m obsessed with Left on Friday (LOF) swimwear.
-Their swimsuits are both comfortable and functional, and the high waist options are great for those of us who prefer a little more coverage.
+I’m obsessed with Blooming jelly swimwear.
+Their swimsuits are both comfortable and functional, and the high-waist options are excellent for those of us who prefer a little more coverage.
 They’re a little spendy, but they’re an investment piece.
 They come in tons of fun colors and styles, so you can mix and match.

-I bought the Hi Hi Bottoms and the Pool Days Top.
-I was thrilled to discover that their D+ line of tops actually fit me.
-If you have a large chest, I’m sure you’re familiar with the struggle of trying on a DD top that’s actually more of a C. Not with LOF– they’re the real deal!
+If you have a large chest, I’m sure you’re familiar with the struggle of trying on a size DD top that’s actually more of a size C. Blooming jelly swimwear truly delivers on fit and quality!

 Read Next: The Best Swimsuits for a Mexico Vacation

-A swimsuit coverup is essential for beach days in Tulum.
-This button-down dress is a great option.
-Or maybe you prefer a tunic-style coverup?
+A swimsuit cover-up is essential for beach days in Tulum.
+This button-down dress is one of my favorites that I own.
+Alternatively, you might prefer a tunic-style cover-up.

 Assorted Tops

-Tank tops and T-shirts are going to be most comfortable on hot days in Tulum.
+Tank tops and T-shirts will be most comfortable on hot days in Tulum.
 You can count on the weather being hot and humid year-round, so favor light, breathable fabrics.
-Cotton and athletic clothing are great.
+Cotton and athletic clothing are excellent.

 Take at least three tops for a week-long trip to Tulum.
 I’m a fan of these basic tees from CRZ Yoga.
-Or, if you prefer a cropped fit, go with this one.
+Or, if you prefer a cropped-fit shirt, buy this one.
+I have it in 3 different colors, and they are resilient and don’t fade.

 These basic tank tops are great, too.